-The ongoing COVID-19 pandemic continues to bring about widespread and severe impacts on worldwide economic activities.
-Despite some signs of recovery of the global economy from the COVID-19 pandemic, the momentum could be dampened due to possible emergence of new COVID-19 variants.
-The pace of recovery could also be constrained by uneven vaccination across countries.
-The global economic outlook still depends on the development of the health crisis, including the duration, spread, severity and any recurrence of the pandemic, the efficacy and availability of vaccines, and the nature and severity of measures adopted by governments.
-International trade relations, uncertainties following Brexit, supply chain disruptions, the fluctuation of major currencies, the increasing geopolitical tensions, as well as the development of inflation, interest rate and energy costs in major economies, all have created uncertainties in the world economy and global financial markets.
-A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence and increased market volatility and decline in the value of the assets.
+Intensification in trade protectionism, supply chain disruptions, fluctuation of major currencies, increasing geopolitical tensions, high and persistent inflation, tightening fiscal policy and monetary policy, interest rate hikes, rising commodity prices and energy costs as well as ongoing COVID-19 pandemic have created uncertainties and volatility in the world economy and global financial markets.
+A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence, and increased market volatility and a decline in the value of the assets.
 The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the United Kingdom ("UK"), Continental Europe, Australia, New Zealand, Canada and the United States.
-Any adverse economic conditions in those countries and places in which the Group operates may potentially impact on the Group's businesses, financial conditions or results of operations, asset values and liabilities.
+Any adverse economic, social and/or political conditions in those countries and places in which the Group operates may potentially impact on the Group's businesses, financial conditions or results of operations, asset values and liabilities.

-OUTBREAK OF HIGHLY CONTAGIOUS DISEASE
+CONTINUATION OF HIGHLY CONTAGIOUS DISEASE

-The continuing COVID-19 pandemic and the spread of new coronavirus variants in different parts of the world, including the places of businesses in which the Group operates, has a significant adverse impact on most economies due to the disruption of business activities, behavioral change, weakened sentiment in consumption, restricted labour supply and production and confidence effects, in addition to travel restrictions.
-Despite the situation of COVID-19 outbreak has now begun to stabilise following the rollout of vaccines, the pandemic remains highly volatile and unpredictable due to the potential emergence of new coronavirus variants.
-The threat of new COVID-19 variants may cause setback to the global economic recovery and disruption of operational activities and loss of life, and may pose a negative impact on the Group's businesses, financial conditions, results of operations or growth prospects.
-In particular, the Group's investment in Park'N Fly can be substantially affected should travel restrictions in Canada remain in place.
-There can be no assurance that there will not be another significant global outbreak of a severe communicable disease, and if such an outbreak were to occur, it may have an adverse impact on the operations of the Group and its results of operations may suffer.
+Although the impact of the COVID-19 pandemic has moderated in many countries and their governments have removed entry restrictions and relaxed social distancing measures, the lingering waves of the pandemic continue to disrupt economic activities and global supply chains in different parts of the world, including the places of businesses in which the Group operates.
+The impact of the pandemic on the Group's businesses, financial conditions, results of operations or growth prospects will depend on a range of factors, including the duration, severity and scope of the pandemic, the impact of the pandemic on economic activity globally, the possibility of resurgence and variants, and the measures adopted by governments.
+Despite the situation of the COVID-19 outbreak has now begun to stabilise following the rollout of vaccines, the pandemic remains highly volatile and unpredictable due to the potential emergence of new coronavirus variants.
+There can be no assurance that there will not be another significant global outbreak of a severe communicable disease, and if such an outbreak were to occur, it could have an adverse impact on the operations of the Group and its results of operations may suffer.